webcitynetworks/githubs-docs-example/README.md

 ```
 > Here is an example of using a codeblock for an error that appears in bash.

+When you can always provide a codeblock instead of a screenshot.
+If you need to take a screenshot makesure it is not a photo from your phone

+> There are certain cases where its okay to take photos with your phone.
+This is when you are showing something like a keyboard, which does not appear on a computer screen.
+If it render on your computer screen it should be a screenshot.

 ## Step 2 - How to take Screenshots

 A screen short is when you capture a part of your screen from your laptop or desktop.